 - Buy an early oracles to counter enemy wards.
-An early oracles will give your team a huge advantage.
+An early oracle will give your team a huge advantage.
 Killing enemy wards basically is like breaking their legs.
 They will be crippled for the rest of the game.

 - Stack gold per 5 items.
-Since you won't be taking the minion kills in lane, you will need a source of income.
+Since you won't be taking the minion kills in the lane, you will need a source of income.
 This is why you need to buy gold per five items.
 Try to get these items as soon as possible.
 Also, set up your runes and masteries to get you gold per five as well.
-This will help you buy more wards an support items to help your team.
+This will help you buy more wards and support items to help your team.

 - Run defensive runes and masteries to help your durability in lane.
 Even on the more squishy support champions like Janna and Soraka, you still want to run armor runes and masteries.
 This will prevent you from dying and feeding the enemy.
 Remember, good support players never die.
 We are the immortals!

 - Only trade with ranged carry.
-Try to avoid going commando on the enemies in bottom lane.
+Try to avoid going commando on the enemies in the bottom lane.
 Watch and protect your ad like a guardian.
 Engage when he does and make sure he does not die.

 - Don't last hit unless your ad is at base!
 This is elementary support, but just in case you do not know, never take minion kills.
 The meta is designed so that the ad carries can get as much gold as possible so they can do tons of damage late game.
-If you take cs from your carry bot lane you will surely lose.
+If you take cs from your carry bot lane, you will surely lose.

 - Time abilities, wards, and neutral monsters.
-Timing the cool downs in League of Legends can give you a huge advantage and not many people do it.
+Timing the cooldowns in League of Legends can give you a huge advantage, and not many people do it.
 It really makes a difference and can really carry games.

 - They die too much.
 For the most part, supports tend to be extremely squishy.
 This makes them targets and easy to die.
 Be better than noobs.
 Do not feed and win games.
 If you have trouble dying a lot as supports, play tank-like supports like Taric, Alistar, and Leona.

 - They rage at their team.
 I have covered this before in my other guides.
 Raging loses games.
 The guy who never plays support and always thinks he loses when he plays support is probably the same guy who is yelling at his ad carry every time he misses a last hit.
 Raging at his team every time they die.
-You are their to support your team not cut them down.
+You are there to support your team, not cut them down.
 Don't rage.
 Win games!

 - They do not ward enough.
 Many games can be lost because there wasn't good vision.
-Vision leads to map control and map control leads to wins.
-Never underestimate the importance of wards and always try to have a few in your inventory.
+Vision leads to map control, and map control leads to wins.
+Never underestimate the importance of wards, and always try to have a few in your inventory.

 - Think of your ad carry as you would a baby.
-They are very delicate and you have to protect them from anything that could hurt them.
+They are very delicate, and you have to protect them from anything that could hurt them.

 - Use your exhaust on the champion going after your carry so he can stay alive.